How to Get South Korean Residence and Citizenship

 Dual Citizenship in Korea

 South Korean citizenship is one of the best in the world.
 A South Korean passport can take you almost anywhere in the world.
 However, the dual citizenship law in South Korea doesn’t typically allow dual citizenship.
-South Korean citizens are not to have another citizenship, and to obtain South Korean citizenship.

 Is the South Korean Passport Worth it?